onqtam/headjack/src/unsorted/roadmap.md

 https://spec.dsnp.org/Roadmap.html

+the only web3 identity/social solution that can partner with OAuth/OpenID - and they will signal-boost it

 - an open source "twitter core" so that others can spin up competing applications easily

 - incentive to be earlier in the system - lower index proves that